Philonous/nix-exposition/README.md

 When you have a project that you want to build with Nix you write a `Nix expression` (a piece of Nix code) describing a `derivation`.

 Then you tell Nix to `evaluate` that expression.
-Nix will put all the files it might refer to into the Nix store (replacing the paths in the expression by the store path) and produces a `derivation`.
+Nix will put all the files the expression refers to into the Nix store, replacing the paths in the expression by the store path.
+It then produces a `derivation`.
 In the derivation, all dynamic constructs are resolved and evaluated and references to local files, urls etc. are replaced by store path, so it is truly static that produces predictable results.

 Last, you ask Nix to `instantiate` that derivation.
 It will then run `builder`